-2 As the tool is used by different projects within our institute and as conceptualisations also change over time within one research group, grammatical classes and modifications they allow are modelled by the database as well, so that the grammatical model applied is not determined by the system, but the data.
-For special graphical editors needed to make data input more efficient (such as the one shown in fig. 2), a plug-in model has been implemented.
+As the tool is used by different projects within our institute and as conceptualisations also change over time within one research group, grammatical classes and modifications they allow are modelled by the database as well, so that the grammatical model applied is not determined by the system, but the data.
+For special graphical editors needed to make data input more efficient, a plug-in model has been implemented.